It seems many times people who buy and sell domains don’t actually know what they have.

 And that’s true if it’s a domain or a 65 Mustang.
 It is finding a place where both parties think they did ok.
 What is gold to you is garbage to someone else.

-Not every name needs to be spelled correctly or is short or generic.
+Not every name needs to be spelt correctly or is short or generic.
 Yes, those are the gold standards but life doesn’t always work that way.

 Now here comes the hard part.
 I’ve sold domains at well above market price because they just “HAD” to have it.
 I’ve sold domains at below market value because they “NEEDED” some quick capital and I’ve sold many domains at fair market value and here’s why.